The UK Task Force seeks to deepen UK Jewish understanding of issues relating to Israel’s Arab citizens, many of whom

 As part of its commitment to expanding opportunities for youth social action, the Foundation created the Pears Project to address one of the key challenges for the organisation - long waiting lists caused by demand for provision far exceeding supply.
 Together the Foundation and the Scouts constructed a pilot project, proposing an innovative new model: using a team of part-time paid interns working collaboratively alongside volunteers to create new provision quickly in a concentrated area.

 Research and statistical analysis led to the selection of Avon as the focus area, which had long waiting lists, gaps in provision and very diverse communities.
-Two years on, the project has delivered excellent results and has now extended to Gloucestershire.
+Two years on, the project has delivered excellent results, opening 40 new Scouting provisions across Avon and Gloucestershire, with over 200 new volunteers supporting over 600 young people.

 In keeping with the Pears Foundation's philosophy, support is offered through a partnership that relies not on statistics and reports, but on a close working relationship and a deep understanding of the organisation’s objectives.